gSchool/vw-cnd-project-setup/Readme.md

  - 15:00 - 16:00
  - 16:00 - 17:00

-Send a calendar invite for your chose time to danny.tunon@galvanize.com
+Send a calendar invite for your chosen time to danny.tunon@galvanize.com